-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student's mathematical knowledge, reports its findings to the student and then, if necessary, provides the student with a learning environment for bringing this knowledge up to an appropriate level for course placement.
+assess a student's prerequisite knowledge for placement into several mathematics courses up to and including first semester calculus.
+The instrument used for testing is a powerful assessment tool that zeros in on the strengths and weaknesses of a student's mathematical knowledge, reports placement score to the student and then, if necessary, provides the student with a learning environment for bringing this knowledge up to an appropriate level for the desired course placement.

 All incoming students must complete the Math Placement Test prior to enrollment unless they have transferred an equivalent prerequisite course.
-The time limit to finish the assessment is 24 hours.
+The time limit to finish the assessment